Neeraj-IIITS/Bharat_Intern/Content_Management_System/readme.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/yourusername/TutorEase.git`
+1. Clone this repository: `git clone: https://github.com/Neeraj-IIITS/Bharat_Intern.git`
 2. Configure your web server to serve the project's files.
 3. Import the MySQL database schema using `database.sql`.
 4. Update the database configuration in `config.php`.